Convening Culture 2015: Building a Healthier Florida through Arts and Culture

 February 8 and 9, 2015

-Citizens for Florida Arts, Inc. proudly presents Convening Culture 2015: Building a Healthier Florida through Arts and Culture.
-From sessions on arts and healthcare initiatives to roundtables on sustaining a healthy funding environment, there will be many ways for participants to engage and explore these topics.
-This statewide cultural conference will provide:
+In February, 2015, Citizens for Florida Arts, Inc. presented Convening Culture 2015: Building a Healthier Florida through Arts and Culture.
+Participants from arts and cultural organizations across Florida engaged in conversations and explorations of topics ranging from arts and healthcare initiatives to sustaining a healthy funding environment.
+This statewide cultural conference offered:

 - Meaningful professional development opportunities for Florida artists and individuals involved in Florida's cultural organizations.